moo-li/Simple-parent-child-forms-in-Rails-3.1/README.md

 ================

 1. At the command prompt, create a new Rails application:
-`rails new myapp -m https://github.com/russfrisch/h5bp-rails/raw/master/h5bp.rb` (where `myapp` is the application name).
-If you don't want the HTML5 goodness then just `rails new myapp`.
+`rails new myapp` (where `myapp` is the application name).
+If you want HTML5 goodness then `rails new myapp -m https://github.com/russfrisch/h5bp-rails/raw/master/h5bp.rb`.

 2. `cd myapp`